avinetworks/avi-helm-charts/docs/AKO/crds/avinfrasetting.md

 ##### Using annotation

-In case the `gatewayAPI` flag is NOT set to `true`, and AKO is not watching over the Gateway APIs, Services of Type `LoadBalancer` can specify the AviInfraSetting using an annotation as shown below
+In case the `servicesAPI` flag is NOT set to `true`, and AKO is not watching over the Gateway APIs, Services of Type `LoadBalancer` can specify the AviInfraSetting using an annotation as shown below

 ```
   annotations: